“Kuwait, be careful to do everything written in the Book of the Law!”

 》 About Kuwait

-Kuwait was under the influence of the Ottoman Empire before the 16th century, but in 1756, the Sabah Kingdom was established, and they developed the barren land to build a settlement fortress called “Kut,” from which the name “Kuwait” originates.
-In 1897, the 7th ruler, Mubarak, requested support from the United Kingdom to prevent annexation by the Ottoman Empire.
-As a result, Kuwait became a British protectorate in 1899 and gained independence in 1961.
-In 1990, Iraq invaded and occupied Kuwait, but in 1991, a multinational force led by the United States liberated the country.
-As a constitutional monarchy, the 15th Emir (king) has dissolved the National Assembly seven times and overturned the Cabinet more than ten times since coming to power in 2006.
-The 16th Emir, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, has been in office since 2020.
+Kuwait was under the influence of the Ottoman Empire prior to the sixteenth century.
+In 1756, the Sabah dynasty was established, and barren land was developed into a settlement fortress known as a kut, from which the name Kuwait is derived.
+In 1897, the seventh ruler, Mubarak Al Sabah, sought British support to prevent annexation by the Ottoman Empire, and Kuwait became a British protectorate in 1899.
+It gained independence in 1961.
+In 1990, Kuwait was invaded and occupied by Iraq, but it was liberated in 1991 by a United States–led multinational force.
+Kuwait is a constitutional monarchy, and since coming to power in 2006, the fifteenth Emir dissolved the National Assembly seven times and reshuffled the cabinet more than ten times.
+The current ruler is the seventeenth Emir, Sheikh Mishal Al Ahmad Al Jaber Al Sabah, who has been in office since 2023.

 》 Scripture Focus